mansona/viteconf-ember/slides/025-fake-modules.md

 Note:

-Our module system started out as a fake module system where you could import from `@ember/something` and it would essentially be rewritten during build time to `ember-source/something/index`
+... well it started out as a fake module system where you could import from `@ember/something` and it would essentially be rewritten during build time to `ember-source/something/index`

+SLIDE

 but the biggest foundational system that is relevant to the story of vite is ember-cli, and the underlying build technology that drives it: